Agrochemical Emulsion Tester AET100

 An optional validation unit is available to confirm the test performance of the instrument and for compliance with ISO9000 quality assurance procedures.

-The AET100 uses an optical system developed at University College London that responds to the changes in the size of droplets flowing through the measurement cell, as indicated in the diagram.
+The AET100 uses an optical system developed at University College London that responds to the changes in the size of droplets flowing through the measurement cell.

 A laser light beam illuminates the flowing emulsion and the transmitted light is monitored by a sensitive detector, which produces a signal comprising two components: